Train New Model

 Custom Training Script

-If users want to change the default Training script present within the Annotation Lab, they can upload their own training pipeline.
+If users want to change the default Training script present within the Generative AI Lab, they can upload their own training pipeline.
 In the Train Page, project owners can upload the training scripts.
 At the moment we are supporting custom training script just for NER projects.

 Selection of Completions